blocktrails/spec/spec.md

-# Blocktrails (v0.1)
+# Blocktrails (v0.2)

 Nostr-native output-key commitment chaining on Bitcoin.

 ## Definition

-A **Blocktrail** is a sequence of P2TR key-path outputs where each output key is the base key tweaked by `H(state)`, and spending the output advances the trail to a new committed state.
+A **Blocktrail** is a sequence of P2TR key-path outputs where each output key is derived by cumulatively tweaking the base key.
+Each state transition adds a new tweak, and spending the output advances the trail to the next committed state.

 ## Key Representation